yetanothergithubaccount/SMSkyPi/README.md

 Debug output may be enabled per file.

 ### Extensibility
 The straightforward implementation allows simple extensions.
-For example the results could be sent automatically to a network drive, a telegram bot, via email to someone, etc. .
+For example the results could be sent automatically to a (shared) network drive, a telegram bot, via email to someone, etc. .